GQL-Project/gql_db/src/version_control/README.md

 The page number and row number help us find the row in the table to update, and additionally allow us to map the changes when needed.

-## Branches Storage
+## Branch Storage

-Branches are stored in a file separate from the commits.
-The branches will be stored using a page/offset system similar to the [fileio](https://github.com/GQL-Project/gql_db/tree/main/src/fileio#readme) system.
+Branches are stored across 2 files: `branches.gql` and `branch_heads.gql`.
+The `branches.gql` file contains the individual branch nodes that make up the "tree" of the version control.
+They are linked from the branch HEADs with only prev pointers pointing all the way back to the origin.
+The branches will be stored using the [fileio](https://github.com/GQL-Project/gql_db/tree/main/src/fileio#readme) system.
+That allows the `branch_heads.gql` file to contain the HEAD pointer for each branch by storing the page number and offset of the branch node in the `branches.gql` file.

-Each branch node is exactly 104 bytes and contains the following information:
+Each branch node contains the following fields:
-1. Hash (String of 32 bytes)
+- Hash: 32 bytes (String)
-2. Prev Pointer [pagenum, offset] (Tuple containing 2 integers, total of 8 bytes)
+- Prev Pointer [pagenum, offset]: 8 bytes (Tuple containing 2 integers)
-3. Branch Name (String of 60 bytes)
+- Branch Name: 60 bytes (String)

 ### Accessing Branch Heads

 Branch heads are stored separately from the branch nodes.
 The branch heads are stored in a file called `branch_heads.gql` and are stored in a 4096 byte header as rows of 64 bytes each.
-They are in the following format:
+Each branch head has the following fields:
-1. Branch Name (String of 60 bytes)
+- Branch Name: 60 bytes (String)
-2. Branch Head [pagenum, offset] (Tuple containing 2 shorts, total of 4 bytes)
+- Branch Head [pagenum, offset]: 8 bytes (Tuple containing 2 integers)

 ## Merge Strategy